coderefinery/git-collaborative/_episodes/01-remotes.md

 ### 10. Create a branch `yourname/somefeature` pointing at your commit

 First find out the hash of your commit.
-You can do this using `git graph` or `git log` but another nice way of finding your commit is to use `git blame` on the file which you have added:
+You can do this using `git graph` or `git log`:

 ```
-$ git blame yourusername.txt
+$ git log yourusername.txt
 ```

 Then create a branch "in the past" pointing to that hash: